What we do to protect YOU

 What you can do

-- Select a PAC that is easy for you to remember but difficult for others to guess.
+- Select a Password that is easy for you to remember but difficult for others to guess.

-- Do not select a part of your PIN or other password as your PAC.
+- Do not select a part of your PIN or other password as your Password.

-- Do not write your PAC down or store it in a file on your computer.
+- Do not write your Password down or store it in a file on your computer.

-- Never disclose your PAC in a voice mail or email, and or over the phone.
+- Never disclose your Password in a voice mail or email, and or over the phone.

 We have provided a secure channel for our Members to communicate with us.
 Once the information has reached your computer, however, it's up to you to protect it.
 To protect your information, you should:

-- Never leave your device unattended while using our online banking services.
+- Never leave your device unattended while using our digital banking services.

 - Logout and close your session if you step away from your device.